Bye Bye Brazil: Plot

 That night, Swallow leaves the group, and Lorde Cigano has sex with Dasdô.
-The next morning, Salomé comes back with money from working as a prostitute.
-Lorde Cigano splits the money, and tells Ciço to leave with his wife.
-Ciço refuses to leave, after which Lorde Cigano explicitly tells him they are going to a whorehouse.
+The next morning, Salomé comes back with money.
+Lorde Cigano splits the money, and tells Ciço to leave with Dasdô.
+He refuses to leave, after which Lorde Cigano explicitly tells him they are going to a whorehouse.
 Ciço volunteers Dasdô to work in the whorehouse without so much as asking her, and Lorde Cigano tells him he will have to tell his wife.

 Upon arriving in the next town and ending up at a bar, a man tries to go out with Dasdô.
 Ciço stops him, and pushes him away.
 Salomé ends up going and having sex with the man, and Ciço states that he will take the bus to Brasília with Dasdô.
 The next morning however, he is outside Lorde Cigano and Salomé's hotel room.
 He states that he won't go to Brasília, and confesses his eternal love for Salomé.

 Lorde Cigano, however, finally loses his patience with Ciço, and punches him multiple times, knocking him out, and wheels him out and onto the bus.
 Ciço and Dasdô end up taking the bus down to a small home in Brasília.

-Some time later, we see Ciço and Dasdô performing onstage in a small club with a band.
+Some time later, Ciço and Dasdô are performing onstage in a small club with a band, with their child playing in the band.
 Ciço hears the sound of a loudspeaker, and goes outside to see a much more modern truck with neon lights, the new "Caravana Rolidey", driven by Salomé with Lorde Cigano in the passenger seat.
-Lorde Cigano asks Ciço and Dasdô to rejoin them, and tells him that they are going inland to bring civilization, telling them that the innermost area has never seen anything like them.
-Ciço declines, however, and Lorde Cigano returns to the van, and he and Salomé drive off along a highway.
+He asks Ciço and Dasdô to rejoin them, and tells him that they are going inland to bring civilization, telling them that the innermost area has never seen anything like them.
+Ciço declines, however, and Lorde Cigano returns to the van, as he and Salomé drive off along the highway.